c3lang/editor-plugins/vscode/README.md

 This is the VSCode extension from the 'Editor Plugins' repo of C3 Programming Language focused on syntax highlighting and code snippets.

-There is another [extension](https://marketplace.visualstudio.com/items?itemName=tonios2.c3-vscode) on the VSCode marketplace which gives the support to the [Language Server for C3 Language](https://github.com/pherrymason/c3-lsp.git).
+This extension also supports the [Language Server for C3 Language](https://github.com/pherrymason/c3-lsp.git).

-For now, you need to install both extensions to get the syntax highlighting and the LSP.

 ## Features